Botswana Defence Force: History

+Modernisation & hardware upgrades

+From 2001 Botswana has spent millions in a modernisation drive of its armed forces.
+The BDF seeks to replace assets such as aircraft, vehicles and defence equipment and also training Batswana aircraft engineers and technicians.

+The Botswana Defence Force (BDF) is expected to continue with the acquisition of new equipment, specifically fighter/trainer aircraft, aerial defence systems, tanks and armoured personnel carriers.
+Other procurements include a deal for 45 Piranha III armoured vehicles from Swiss company GDELS-Mowag, Artillery Equipments from Elbit Systems in Israel, Botswana in 2020 received the VL MICA ground-based air defense system, a Panhard VBL fitted with a missile launcher assembly most likely for the Mistral surface-to-air missile system can be seen.
+Others include a Unimog U5000-mounted Mistral command post, a VL MICA anti-aircraft missile transporter-erector-launcher truck, and a VL MICA truck-mounted radar or command post vehicle.
+According to the report, France delivered 14 missile launchers to Botswana in 2016.

+The Stockholm International Peace Research Institute's Arms Transfer Database notes that Botswana bought 100 Strela-3/SA-14 surface-to-air missiles from Ukraine in 2012.
+The Botswana Defence Force (BDF) has confirmed negotiations with Swedish aircraft manufacturer Försvarets Materielverk (FMV) for the acquisition of between eight and 12 JAS Gripen "C" and "D" aircraft variants to replace its ageing fleet of Canadian-made CF-5 fighter jets.
+The BDF's search for new military hardware has also taken it to South Korea as it shows interest in modified K2 Black Panther main battle tanks.

+The Botswana Defence Force (BDF) is in the process of procuring data extraction and analytical tools to upgrade their cyber force to boost cyberwarfare, cybersecurity, and counter-cyberwarfare.

 Domestic missions

 In 1995, the BDF undertook rescue missions during floods that hit major parts of the country.
 The following year, it deployed soldiers and equipment at Sua Pan in 'Operation Save Sua' to save the berm wall of Botswana Ash (Botash) plant, which was being threatened by heavy floods.
 The soldiers laid 90,000 sandbags and 12,000 tyres in the operation.

 During the floods that hit Ramotswa and its surrounding areas in February 2006, BDF teams carried out rescue missions and saved hundreds of lives.
 In 2009, the BDF provided assistance during the flooding that affected a large community around the Kasane area.

-The BDF also engages in Anti-poaching operations to protect wildlife.
+The BDF also engages in anti-poaching operations to protect wildlife.
 BDF soldiers operate under shoot-to-kill orders and have engaged in firefights with armed poachers.
 Dozens of poachers have been killed or arrested in BDF operations.
 In 2020 a BDF soldier was killed along with a poacher during a firefight in the Moremi Game Reserve.